Biophilia (album): Release and availability

 It was firstly released on 19 July 2011, when the "Cosmogony" and "Crystalline" apps were released.
 On the same day, Björk teased the release of the app by posting a video in which the introduction by Attenborough can be heard.
 The other app were added later, with "Virus" being added on 9 August, "Moon" on 6 September and the rest of the apps were released alongside the album on 10 October 2011.
 The application was originally made available only on Apple iOS devices.
 Björk refused to undertake a partnerships with Apple so the company only accorded her the availability of a page on the iTunes store that would show the app and the singles extracted from the album all on the same page and Apple did not fund the project.
 Scott Snibbe commented that he was not sure if the project would be ported into some other platforms.
 Björk stated she hoped pirates would crack Biophilia into other platforms.
 The app was effectively cracked into a virus by cyber criminals from eastern Europe, that tried to spread a malware into Android devices that would download the fake application.
 A holiday edition of the "Solstice" app, with different sound samples and colors, was released on 21 December 2011.
 The same special edition was offered for free during Christmas 2012.
 On 17 January 2012, Björk updated on her YouTube channel a series of videos in which she and Snibbe explain the contents of the different apps and offer a tutorial on how they work.

 Björk expressed her will to transport Biophilia on other devices by using a crowdfunding initiative.
 On 28 January 2013, Björk started a crowdfunding on Kickstarter to port the Biophilia app on Android and Windows 8 platforms.
 She also released a video in which she explained the reason behind the funding and thanked for the help.
-The crowdfunding was canceled on 7 February 2013, after only £15,370 were collected out of the £375,000 goal.
+The crowdfunding was canceled on 7 February 2013, after only £15,370 was collected out of the £375,000 goal.
 While this was early interpreted as a sign of failure of the initiative, Björk later explained that the team had found a cheaper and faster way to transport the apps on Android thanks to a company named Apportable.
 The apps were ultimately released on Android devices on 17 July 2013.